Compliant Explicit Reference Governor for Contact Friendly Robotic Manipulators: Conclusion and Future Works

 \section{Conclusion and Future Works}

-This paper introduced the Compliant ERG, which is a safety filter that modifies the reference of a robot arm to ensure the satisfaction of constraints.
+This paper introduced the Compliant ERG, a safety filter that modifies the reference of a robot arm, ensuring satisfaction of constraints.
 The key innovation of the Compliant ERG is that it enables the robot to seamlessly transition between two operating modes: \emph{free motion}, where the energy of the robot is unrestricted but contact is not allowed, and \emph{contact}, where contact is allowed but the robot has a limited amount of available energy.
-Numerical simulations provide insight on the behavior of the C-ERG and validate it on a realistic robotic arm.
-Future work will focus on interfacing the C-ERG with task-oriented planners and showcase its effectiveness in more realistic scenarios.
+Numerical simulations, and real world experiments provide insight on the behavior of the CERG and validate the feasibility of the approach.
+Future work will focus on interfacing the CERG with task-oriented planners.